-To install ON1 HDR 2020, double-click the installer icon and allow the installer to guide you.
-If you wish to use ON1 HDR as a plug-on for Adobe Lightroom Classic, make sure you close any open installations befor installing or updating.
+To install ON1 HDR 2021, double-click the installer icon and allow the installer to guide you.
+If you wish to use ON1 HDR as a plug-on for Adobe Lightroom Classic or Capture One, make sure you close any open installations before installing or updating.